marennodenes/Flashcard-App/docs/release_3/work_practices.md

 Meeting times:

-- Monday 09:00–15:00
+- Monday 09:00 - 15:00

-- Thursday 09:00–12:00
+- Thursday 09:00 - 12:00

 ## Task Distribution

-During the meetings, issues are assigned to team members.
-For this release, we worked in pairs, with each pair responsible for a specific part of the system:
+During the meetings, issues are assigned to team members based on the nature of the task and availability.
+We work in pairs, but the pairing is flexible and changes based on what makes most sense for each specific task or feature.

-- FXUI and documentation
+For example, pairs are formed based on:

+- Who has relevant experience or knowledge for a particular task
+- Who is available at the same time
+- What part of the system needs work

+This flexible approach allows us to:

+- Match expertise to tasks more effectively
+- Share knowledge across the team
-- Server controller and login/signup
+- Adapt to changing schedules and priorities

+We divided the workflow into main issues, and assigned pairs accordingly:

+- Enhancing the login and signup/ user authentication features
+- fxui enhancements and updating fxui to use the REST API
+- Implement the server controllers and mappers in shared
-- Server service
+- Implement the server service classes

-- Shared
+- Implement DTO objects

-Each pair divided tasks internally and coordinated additional meetings if necessary.
+Each pair divides tasks internally and coordinates additional meetings if necessary.

 ## Communication Flow